The Coreness and H-Index of Random Geometric Graphs: Coreness

-\paragraph*{Continuum coreness: $r\to 0$} Seeking to complete the construction above to include asymptotic regimes where $r \to 0$, we first opt for a purely functional approach.
+Seeking to complete the construction above to include asymptotic regimes where $r \to 0$, we first opt for a purely functional approach.
 That is, taking the limit of the continuum $r$-coreness as $r$ goes to zero.

 \begin{prp} $\core_r(x,f)$ converges uniformly in $x \in \bbR^d$ as $r\to 0$.
 Its limit, denoted by $\core_0(x,f)$, is called the \emph{continuum coreness} at $x$. \end{prp}